Huy-DNA/MPiSC/report/chapters/background/index.typ

 //
 // In conclusion, atomic operations avoid undefined behavior on concurrent accesses to the same memory location while memory orders help us enforce ordering of operations accross threads, which can be used to reason about the program.

-== MPI-3 - A popular distributed programming library interface
+== MPI-3 - A popular distributed programming library interface specifcation

 MPI stands for message passing interface, which is a *message-passing library interface specification*.
 Design goals of MPI includes high availability across platforms, efficient communication, thread-safety, reliable and convenient communication interface while still allowing hardware-specific accelerated mechanisms to be exploited @mpi-3.1.

 === MPI-3 RMA

 RMA in MPI RMA stands for remote memory access.
 As introduced in the first section of @background, RMA APIs is introduced in MPI-2 and its capabilities are further extended in MPI-3 to conveniently express irregular applications.
 In general, RMA is intended to support applications with dynamically changing data access patterns where the data distribution is fixed or slowly changing @mpi-3.1.
+This is very similar to the properties of irregular applications as discussed in @irregular-applications.
 In such applications, one process, based on the data it needs, knowing the data distribution, can compute the nodes where the data is stored.
-However, because data acess pattern is not known, each process cannot know whether any other processes will access its data.

-Using the traditional `Send`/`Receive` interface, both sides need to issue matching operations by distributing appropriate transfer parameters.
+However, because data access pattern is not known, each process cannot know whether any other processes will access its data.
+Using the traditional Send/Receive interface, both sides need to issue matching operations by distributing appropriate transfer parameters.
 This is not suitable, as previously explain, only the side that needs to access the data knows all the transfer parameters while the side that stores the data cannot anticipate this.

 === MPI-RMA communication operations